MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 ## DESCRIPTION
 The **ConvertFrom-Json** cmdlet converts a JavaScript Object Notation (JSON) formatted string to a custom **PSCustomObject** object that has a property for each field in the JSON string.
 JSON is commonly used by web sites to provide a textual representation of objects.
-The JSON standard does not prohibit duplicate keys and in this case the cmdlet would disregard the duplicates and only use the last one.
-If keys differ only in casing then the `-AsHashtable` switch has to be used.
+The JSON standard does not prohibit usage that is prohibited with a PSCustomObject.
+For example, if the JSON string contains duplicate keys, only the last key is used by this cmdlet.
+See other examples below.

 To generate a JSON string from any object, use the ConvertTo-Json cmdlet.